-Figure 5.
-Average MaxCalix concentration from the average of the HPLC and FT-HNMR of recent samples since NGS implementation (46,000 mg/L is the nominal concentration).
+Figure 3-5.
+Average MaxCalix (average of HPLC and FT-HNMR) and BOBCalixC6 concentration of recent samples since NGS implementation (46,800 mg/L is the recommended nominal concentration).

-A closer look at the MaxCalix concentration data obtained from the HPLC and FT-HNMR methods from January 2018 to March 2019 is shown in Figure A5.
-In Figure A5, the ordinate axis presents the difference of the measurements from the two methods while the coordinate axis presents the average value.
-As can be seen from Figure A5, for several samples, the FT-HNMR method reported higher values than the HPLC.
+A closer look at the MaxCalix concentration data obtained from the HPLC and FT-HNMR methods from January 2018 to September 2019 is shown in Figure A3 Appendix A. In Figure A3, the ordinate axis presents the difference of the measurements from the two methods while the coordinate axis presents the average value.
+As can be seen from Figure A3, for several samples, the FT-HNMR method reported higher values than the HPLC.
 SRNL believes this is due to overlapping at the base of the peaks between the aromatic peak assigned to MaxCalix and the aromatic peaks assigned to the Modifier.
 The area of the aromatic peak assigned to MaxCalix is computed without conducting any effort to deconvolute it from neighboring peaks (the same arithmetic treatment is done to the spectrum of the scratch September 2018 standard).
-A significant number of data points lie outside the 95% confidence interval (as shown in Figure A5) that does not include the origin.
-The observed bias is not constant (not displayed through the whole domain in Figure A5), but it is noticeable at the higher magnitude of the average MaxCalix measurements and it is statistically significant (see Table A-2 in Appendix A).
+A significant number of data points lie outside the 95% confidence interval (as shown in Figure A3) that does not include the origin.
+The observed bias is not constant (not displayed through the whole domain in Figure A3), but it is noticeable at the lower magnitude of the average MaxCalix measurements and it is statistically significant (see insert table in Figure A3 in Appendix A).